onceCWJ/FCDNet/README.md

 python train.py --dataset_dir=data/PEMS08
 ```
 ## Acknowledgement
 The copyright of the code belongs to the authors of the paper.
-Before the official publication of the paper, this code cannot be used in the research and commercial fields
+Our paper is available on this website: https://arxiv.org/abs/2312.16450